The Best Amenity at This New Luxury Apartment Building is a Giant Aldi

 One other unusual feature of this building: The air conditioning, heating and hot water are all centrally supplied, which means that both climate control and hot water are included in the apartment rents.
 Yet even though a central compressor will supply the chilled air, each unit will be able to control the temperature individually.

 Put bluntly, this building offers luxury-level amenities and design.
-But while rents have not been set yet, it seems likely that RAI would set them in the neighborhood of those at the Divine Lorraine Hotel next door.
+But while rents have not been set yet, it seems likely that RAL would set them in the neighborhood of those at the Divine Lorraine Hotel next door.

 Now to the supermarket the building was designed around.